 The program is required by the Commission on Accreditation in Physical Therapy Education to provide students access to settings representative of common practice.

-Clinical experiences may be directly assigned by the DCE to ensure that minimum clinical education requirements are met.
+Clinical experiences may be directly assigned to ensure that minimum clinical education requirements are met.

 PREPARATION FOR CLINICAL EDUCATION EXPERIENCES